abapGit/docs.abapgit.org/src/user-guide/reference/exits.md

 ### ENHANCE_REPO_TOOLBAR

-With this exit you can extend the toolbar with your own menu options.
+With this exit, you can extend the toolbar with your own menu options.
 Currently, the exit is active for repository settings so you may define your own settings (see [#6249](https://github.com/abapGit/abapGit/pull/6249)).

 ### GET_CI_TESTS